 Now, let me skip several weeks until the moment when the ‘R’ version, that is with rhodium-plated contacts arrived.
 I loved the 3D version with LampizatOr Pacific so much that I decided to check out the 3D-R version with the Circle Labs P300 preamplifier first.
 This time it replaced the ‘good old’ LessLoss DFPC Signature.
 In my review of said preamplifier, I said, and I still stand by it, that it was even more transparent, more ‘non-existing’ in the system than Boulder 1110.
 At the same time, its sound was rich, tuneful, resolving, coherent, and musical.
 Simply put an excellent, high-end line stage that could easily compete with many significantly more expensive competitors.

 And yet, the 3D-R gave it another boost in performance.
 It sort of energized the music bringing the sound even closer to the live-like level of energy, further improving dynamics, both on the macro and micro scale, and pushing the boundaries of transparency and clarity of the sound even further.
 In comparison, the gold version (3D) seemed warmer, and less neutral even though before I had not thought about it even for a second when comparing it to the LessLoss.
 And so I tried it also with Pacific and again the result was similar – even more live-like performance in terms of energy and dynamics, but also a slightly better resolution.
-Last but not least, I also tried the two DL Custom Audio power cables with my Circle Labs M200 (see the review HERE) power amp, and the results were similar.
+Last but not least, I also tried the two DL Custom Audio power cables with my Circle Labs M200 (see the review HERE) power amp and the results were similar.
 This allows me to risk a conclusion, that the ‘R’ version is a perfect match for tube devices or those that even without tubes are a bit warm sounding.
 The ‘R-less’ version, due to gold-plated contacts will work great whenever one needs to add a touch of richness and warmth to the sound.
 Still, I think you should test it yourselves in your systems because even with my very transparent-sounding, solid-state preamplifier I liked the ‘R’ version even more than the ‘gold’ one.

 DL Custom Audio 3D Connect RCA interconnect

 The next in line (chronologically the second) was DL Custom Audio’s RCA 3D interconnect that replaced directly the Soyaton Benchmark between LampizatOr Pacific and GrandiNote Shinai.
-This time the differences were not that big, or that obvious as with the power cables, but I didn’t expect them to be.
+This time the differences were not that big, or as obvious as with the power cables, but I didn’t expect them to be.
 After all, Soyaton Benchmark became a part of my reference system for a reason.
 That is why I was focused primarily on looking for differences, not necessarily advantages of the 3D Connect interconnect.
 And the differences were quite clear almost from the start, at least some of them.
 With the DL Custom Audio interconnect sound wasn’t quite as incredibly open as with Benchmark, and there wasn’t as much air in it either (it’s sort of a hallmark of Benchmark cables that no other cables I know can match).
 Yet, it still outshone in this respect many other top cables I’d dealt with in the past.
 Without comparing it directly to Benchmark, 3D Connect would be my number one in terms of how spatial, how vivid, open, and three-dimensional the sound gets with it.

 At the same time, with the DL Custom Audio’s IC the sound seemed richer, particularly in the midrange, more saturated, more creamy, or velvety, in which reminded me more of my other reference interconnect, namely Hijiri Kiwami.
 For all those who love vocals, acoustic instruments, or any music that focuses primarily on the midrange area the tested interconnect might be exactly what you’re looking for.
-Also because while these features not necessarily are associated with high resolution, the DL Custom Audio 3D did have a slight edge over Soyaton, and also Kiwami in this regard, while being on par with the Bastanis Imperial (see the review HERE).
+Also because while these features not necessarily are associated with high resolution, the DL Custom Audio 3D did have a slight edge over Soyaton, and Kiwami in this regard, while being on par with the Bastanis Imperial (see the review HERE).
 It’s not at all about it being focused on midrange, or emphasizing it, as both range extremes were fantastic, but that the middle part of the band was particularly refined, smooth, colorful, and all that comes in handy for midrange-focused music.

 It was pretty clear to me, that a choice between 3D Connect and Soyaton Benchmark (and Imperial, and Kiwami) would most likely be based not on class difference, as they both (all) offered excellent performance, but rather on individual needs or preferences.
 I’d say that if either the whole system, or the user, needed more spark, and more vividness in the treble area, Benchmark would probably be the preferred choice.
-On the other hand, if either system or user needed more saturation, more weighted sound, and more powerful slam in the bass, 3D Connect would be the way to go with.
-As for 3D imaging also the reviewed cable had a slight advantage while when it later came to comparing speaker cables the situation reversed in this regard with Benchmark taking the lead.
+On the other hand, if either system or user needed more saturation, more weighted sound, and more powerful slam in the bass, 3D Connect would be the way to go.
+As for 3D imaging, the reviewed cable had a slight advantage while when it later came to comparing speaker cables the situation reversed in this regard with Benchmark taking the lead.

 This finding was interesting considering that Soyaton IC features even more gold in it, as both, its conductors and plugs are gold-plated – in other words, it seemed that it wasn’t the gold that made the difference in this particular regard.
 Anyway, you have to remember that DL Custom Audio offers also the 3D-R Connect version terminated with rhodium-plated connectors, and I am betting (which later, after listening to the XLR version became a certainty) that it delivers more sparks in the treble, that its sound is a bit more lively, more energetic.
 I’d like to stress one more time – the differences I’ve been pointing out are tiny, it’s more about the slight advantage of one of these excellent interconnects over the others in some regards, not their actual weaknesses.
 After all, at this truly high-end level of performance what counts, are tiny differences that make the said product more suitable for a particular system and its user’s taste.